JeganS948/project2/README.md

 ### Type of final database - relational

 ### Load
+Load data in the following order:

-Locations
+1. Locations
-HistoricalWeather
+2. HistoricalWeather
-Stations
+3. Stations
-Pricing
+4. Pricing
-Bikes
+5. Bikes
-MemberTypes
+6. MemberTypes
-Ridership
- load only the records where start_station_id and end_station_id exists in Stations table
+7. Ridership - load only the records where start_station_id and end_station_id exists in Stations table

+**Note**
+We have to cap our data due to space limitations on cloud server.